September 8, 2020

 To be compliant, your company must meet accountability, data minimization, security, including integrity, confidentiality, and resilience requirements.3 Metallic delivers the capability to monitor compliance policies as well as the amount and types of data stored.

 As you expand into the EU, or work with companies that do business in the EU, trust Metallic to have the expertise and capabilities to meet stringent GDPR compliance requirements.
-Learn more by downloading a free 45-day trial today.
+Learn more by signing up for our free trial today.

 1) Archive360, Data Sovereignty and the GDPR; Do You Know Where Your Data Is?, Feb 14, 2019